How to Book your Tour and FAQ's

 Your schedule shows you are booked, do you have a cancellation list?

 No, In the summer months I get about 1 cancellation per month and its almost always extremely last minute due to horrible situations like death in a family or the like.
 I do not keep a cancellation list.
 Check the schedule to see if there are openings, if it's marked as booked it's booked.
 If you are planning a trip within 30 days, openings will not generally show up.
 Be sure to plan your summer trip at least 2 or 3 months out to have a good chance of booking your tour.
 Fall trips might need to be booked as early as February.
-Sometimes multiple people email for the same day, whoever completes the requested information first will get the reservation.
+Sometimes multiple people email for the same day, whomever completes the requested information first will get the reservation.

 Will there be other people on the tour?